ArkEcosystemArchive/docs-legacy/docs/api/README.md

 # Introduction

 ::: warning
-All HTTP requests have to be send with the `Content-Type: application/json` header.
+All HTTP requests have to be sent with the `Content-Type: application/json` header.
 If the header is not present it will result in malformed responses or request rejections.
 :::

 This is an API reference to the various Ark Ecosystem codebases.